Matrix Kloosterman sums: Identities via reduction of rank

 with \(J=J(z)=\vert\{ j\,|\, \eta_j=1\}\vert\).

 This in itself proves a version of Theorem~\ref{thm-motivic} valid for almost all primes.
 The matrices \(a''+z\), \(a''+z+\e_{k-1,n-2}\) can obviously be lifted to \(\mathbb{Z}\) where they can be put into Jordan normal form after a rational change of basis.
-This shows there are well defined partitions \(\lambda''(z), \lambda(z+\e_{k,n-2})\) of \(n-2\) associated to the partition \(\lambda\), the value \(k=N_i\) and \(z\) which are independent of \(p\) except for the finitely many primes dividing the determinant of the change of base matrix.
-The next proposition shows that such exceptions do not arise. \begin{pro} Let \(Z_0\) be as in (\ref{eq-Z-0}).
-With the notation of Proposition~\ref{pro-intermed-red-jordan}, if \(z \in Z_0\) the partition \(\lambda(z)\vdash n-2\) associated to the nilpotent matrix \(\bar{a}''+z\) is independent of \(p=\chara \mathbb{F}_q\).
+This shows there are well defined partitions \(\lambda''(z), \lambda''(z+\e_{k,n-2})\) of \(n-2\) associated to the partition \(\lambda\), the value \(k=N_i\) and \(z\) which are independent of \(p\) except for the finitely many primes dividing the determinant of the change of base matrix.
+The next proposition shows that such exceptions do not arise.